BongoEADGC6/bongoeadgc6.hugo/content/page/about.md

 date: 2020-06-22T22:32:00-04:00
 excludeFromTopNav: false
 showDate: false
-weight: 1
+weight: 2
 ---

-I am a Systems Administrator hailing from the Garden State (NJ).
+Hailing from the great Garden State of New Jersey.

-Highly experienced in large scale enteprise grade systems and infrastructure with interest in software development.
+Highly experienced Systems Administrator in large scale enteprise grade systems and an advocat of Open Source with interest in software development.

 Current Projects:
 * Kubernetes Clustering
 * Automating everything with Ansible
+* SRE Practices
 * Golang
 * Home automation